 Undergraduate: University of North Carolina at Chapel Hill

-Medical School: University of South Florida, College of Medicine, Tampa
+Medical School: the University of South Florida, College of Medicine, Tampa

-Internship: University of South Florida, Department of Pediatrics, Tampa
+Internship: the University of South Florida, Department of Pediatrics, Tampa

-Residency: University of South Florida, Department of Ophthalmology, Tampa
+Residency: the University of South Florida, Department of Ophthalmology, Tampa

 Fellowship: Bascom Palmer Eye Institute, Palm Beach Gardens, FL